aquariumbio/aquarium/docs/_docs/aquarium_development/index.md

 ```

 Running in production is the default configuration, because the most common usage of a local installation is by someone doing protocol development who will want to mirror the production server of the lab.

+### Local web server

+Access to the servers run by compose is handled by nginx.
+For the most part, most traffic should go directly to the Aquarium Puma server.

 Note that Aquarium allows files to be downloaded by returning a pre-authenticated link to the S3 server.
 **BLAH**